Immigrant Support Resources

 Association of California School Administrators (ACSA) Immigration Resources: The following resources provided by the state of California are available to help school leaders and families affected by immigration enforcement.

-AB 49: Introduced by Asm Muratsuchi to prohibit ICE from school campuses
+AB 49: Prohibit immigration enforcement from school campuses

-ACSA Immigration Enforcement Resource Hub: ACSA has compiled the following resources to help school leaders respond to potential immigration enforcement impacting students and families in California K-12 public schools.
+ACSA Immigration Enforcement Resource Hub: ACSA has compiled the following resources to help schools respond to potential immigration enforcement impacting students and families in California K-12 public schools.

 BP/AR 5145.9: Hate-Motivated Behavior